 Note: Previous years' Proposed Dividend to be given effect, as prescribed in AS-4, Events occurring after the Balance Sheet date.
-Current years' Proposed Dividend will be accounted for in the next year after it is declared short term borrowings. by the shareholders.
+Current years' Proposed Dividend will be accounted for in the next year after it is declared by the shareholders.